Free AOL plan - FAQs

 - How do I switch to the Free AOL plan?

-Go to AOL Keyword: Broadband or to AOL Broadband, or contact your telephone or cable provider to find out whether broadband service is available in your area.
+Contact your telephone or cable provider to find out whether broadband service is available in your area.

 Note: AOL also offers several reliable and affordable options for connecting to the internet via dial-up.
 Find out more about our connection plans by calling 1-800-827-6364.

 Will my service be disrupted when I switch to the Free AOL plan?